| MEDX Equipment(available at the Kraus Back and Neck Institute)

 but Arthur Jones felt that repeating the exercise will lead to overtraining,

 and more breakdown of muscle, than building of muscle.
+Arthur Jones believed that those body

 builders who spent 20 hours a week in the gym, would gain more muscle mass,